-Federal Shared Services Bookmark has been added
+Federal Shared Services has been saved

 Federal Shared Services

 Almost every day, a news story appears about issues that affect the federal government-shrinking federal budgets, the low rate of employees’ job satisfaction, or cyber threats against its networks.
 The problems facing the federal government are steep; however, they can better serve critical mission-support functions through shared services.

 Deloitte’s Service Delivery Transformation (SDT) methods, tools, and accelerators have been demonstrated on thousands of client engagements across public and private sectors.
 Our approach provides customized solutions to our clients’ business requirements—from redesigning and implementing a more efficient operating model, to enhancing the existing infrastructure or services.
 Agency use of federal shared services, both within and between departments, yields two main benefits: